Technigo/project-news-site/README.md

 # News Site

-Assignment: Creat e a fake news website using flexbox and responsive design
+Assignment: Create a fake news website using flexbox and responsive design.

 ## The problem